 Watson and Rayner conducted their experiment in 1920 and Merritte's doctor reported that the boy had contracted meningitis in 1922.
 While he had no evidence to contradict Watson's claim that the boy was healthy at the time of the experiment, Beck was not fully convinced.
 Film that Watson made of the experiment showed an unresponsive infant that reminded Beck of mentally challenged children he had worked with in the past.

 It turns out Beck wasn't the only one questioning the story.
-Irons learned from his mother that Douglas had "always had problems," suggesting that the boy was not the healthy and normal child Watson claimed.
+Gary Irons, Douglas Merritte's uncle and closest living relative, learned from his mother that Douglas had "always had problems," suggesting that the boy was not the healthy and normal child Watson claimed.
 Shortly after, Fridlund contacted Beck with his suspicions that led to the collaboration and further evaluation of the Little Albert mystery.

 Whether or not Douglas Merritte was the normal and healthy infant Watson and Rayner claimed him to be is crucial.
 If he was not, it not only indicates that the child was not a suitable participant, but calls into question the results of Watson's original study.